rohitdecodes/ethical-keylogging-demonstration/README.md

 ---

 ## Ethical Disclaimer

-This project is strictly intended for **educational and research purposes**.
+This project is developed strictly for educational and academic learning purposes.
-It does not include any form of stealth execution, persistence, remote communication, or malicious payload delivery.

-The goal is to understand attacker methodologies in order to design stronger defensive cybersecurity solutions.
+It is designed to promote awareness of cybersecurity threats and defensive practices.
+All demonstrations are conducted with user awareness and informed consent.
+No personal or sensitive data is intentionally collected or misused.
+The project follows ethical guidelines and responsible research principles.

 ---